Choosing the right impedance for your amplifier and subwoofers

-Choosing the right impedance for your amplifier is crucial to ensuring both optimal performance from your audio system and the longevity of your equipment.
+Choosing the right impedance for your amplifier is crucial to ensure both optimal performance of your audio system and the longevity of your equipment.
 Here's why:

 Importance of Impedance